-The PowerPAD package is a thermally enhanced standard size IC package designed to eliminate the use of bulky heatsinks and slugs traditionally used in thermal packages.
+The PowerPAD package is a thermally enhanced standard size IC package designed to eliminate the use of bulky heat sinks and slugs traditionally used in thermal packages.
 This package can be easily mounted using standard printed circuit board (PCB) assembly techniques and can be removed and replaced using standard repair procedures.
+AVDD.
+The programming is done through a three-wire interface.
+The timing diagram and serial register setting in the Serial Programming Interface section describe the programming of this register.

 The PowerPAD package is designed so that the lead frame die pad (or thermal pad) is exposed on the bottom of the IC.
 This provides a low thermal resistance path between the die and the exterior of the package.
 The thermal pad on the bottom of the IC can then be soldered directly to the printed circuit board (PCB), using the PCB as a heatsink.
+Programming is done through a three-wire interface.
+The timing diagram and serial register setting in the Serial Programming Interface section describe the programming of this register.